dome9/cloud-supervisor2/README.md

 #### Multi
 In multi account mode, the function will run in the local account but will also try to assume a role into another account if the event was from a different account than the one the function is running in.
-Each account that will have remediation actions will need a cross-account role to the master account.
+Each account that will have remediation bots will need a cross-account role to the master account.

 #### Setup for Multi-account mode in AWS:
 In the dome9AutoRemediations lambda function: